-When all the groups have completed the information, they must think how they are going to ask for the information the other groups have.
+When all the groups have completed the information, they have to think how they are going to ask for the information.
 What questions are we going to use?

-Then, they will ask other groups to know different things about the other countries and complete the information in their photocopy (see supporting material, Exercise 1).
+Then, they will have to ask other groups in order to know different things about the other countries and complete the information in their photocopy (see supporting material, Exercise 1).